 These cultivation permits are for the production of flowering medical cannabis plants and for nursery and seed production, as specifically defined in Section 10A.17.020.
-A permittee producing flowering medical cannabis plants may maintain a clone room or area where they may propagate their own starts from existing stock on hand., that is scaled appropriately for their operation.
+An annual permit fee shall be paid for each of the permits listed below in accordance with Section 10A.17.030 (E).
+A permittee producing flowering medical cannabis plants may maintain a clone room or area where they may propagate their own starts from existing stock on hand, that is scaled appropriately for their operation.
 Clones produced in this manner shall be for the exclusive and personal use of the permittee only and the sale, trade, barter, etc. of such clones is expressly prohibited.
 The square footage of cultivation area dedicated to such a vegetative start (clone) production area will be included in measuring the cumulative total square footage allowed under a given permit.